22nd Marching Regiment of Foreign Volunteers

 The 22nd Marching Regiment of Foreign Volunteers (22^{e} Régiment de marche de volontaires étranger, 22^{e} RMVE) was a regiment of the French Foreign Legion formed from expatriates living in France at the outbreak of World War II.
 While established as a different unit, its veterans are recognized as part of the Foreign Legion.
+The 22nd RMVE resisted the German invasion of France in 1940, seeing major action along the Somme during the month of June.